I'm a King Bee: John Belushi version

-John Belushi performed "I'm a King Bee" on the January 17, 1976 broadcast of Saturday Night Live, with Belushi and the show's house band dressed in bee costumes and bandleader Howard Shore dressed as a beekeeper.
+John Belushi performed "I'm a King Bee" on the January 17, 1976 broadcast of NBC's Saturday Night, with Belushi and the show's house band dressed in bee costumes and bandleader Howard Shore dressed as a beekeeper.
 Guest host Buck Henry introduced them as "Howard Shore and his All-Bee Band."
 At the end, Belushi repeated four of the song's last five words several times in different vocal styles for comic effect.

 Recognition

 In 2008, Slim Harpo's "I'm a King Bee" received a Grammy Hall of Fame Award, which "honor[s] recordings of lasting qualitative or historical significance".
 The song has been recorded by a variety of musicians.